 Trump was not allowed to attend the arguments on presidential immunity on Thursday.
 This week, the focus will be on the legal issues faced by the former President Trump.
 Trump must attend the entirety of his hush money trial under New York state law unless he receives special permission to skip.

-“I will see him here next week,” the judge said.
+“I will see him here next week,” the judge said at the time.